-Verify that the kernel parameters shown in the following table are set to values greater than or equal to the minimum value shown.
+Verify that the kernel parameters shown in the following table are set either to the formula shown, or to values greater than or equal to the recommended value shown.
 The procedure following the table describes how to verify and set the values.